LakshmanReddyBasi/LoanApprovalPrediction/Readme.md

 7.  **Dealing with Uneven Loan Approvals (SMOTE):**
     * Our dataset had more approved loans than rejected ones, which can trick models.
-    * For the Logistic Regression model, we used something called **SMOTE** to create some fake loan rejection examples in the training data.
-This helped the model learn better how to spot rejected loans.
-(We did this specifically for one of our Logistic Regression tests; it can be added to other models too if needed.)

 8.  **Training and Checking Models:**
     * We tried out several different machine learning models: